 Negative Core Beliefs - and how they control the selves and your life

-Latest news - it is 2008 and the notes here go back to around 2000.
+Latest news - The notes here go back to around 2000.
 They are still valid but we now have a much more up to date website devoted just to Core belief work and Core belief balancing.
 There you will find all these pages (updated) plus many more new articles, new worksheets and more explanations and new pages are being added every week.
 Go to http://core-beliefs-balance.com/

 Your belief system gives you a framework that helps you interpret and understand the experiences you face in life.
 A belief is something you accept as true, without question.
 That means you can expect that every day it will seem just as true as it was the day before.
 Your beliefs are deeply embedded in you, so you and particularly your team of protective inner selves, live your life around them, without thinking about them, questioning them or even being aware of them.